BoYanZh/focs-gitea/docs/IssueApi.md

 api_instance = focs_gitea.IssueApi(focs_gitea.ApiClient(configuration))
 state = 'state_example' # str | whether issue is open or closed (optional)
 labels = 'labels_example' # str | comma separated list of labels.
 Fetch only issues that have any of this labels.
-Non existent labels are discarded (optional) q = 'q_example' # str | search string (optional) priority_repo_id = 789 # int | repository to prioritize in the results (optional) type = 'type_example' # str | filter by type (issues / pulls) if set (optional)
+Non existent labels are discarded (optional) milestones = 'milestones_example' # str | comma separated list of milestone names.
+Fetch only issues that have any of this milestones.
+Non existent are discarded (optional) q = 'q_example' # str | search string (optional) priority_repo_id = 789 # int | repository to prioritize in the results (optional) type = 'type_example' # str | filter by type (issues / pulls) if set (optional)